harshabh00011/Reminder-App/README.md

 # Reminder-App
-An android based app used to notify all our tasks by tracking our location.
+An interface which is used to store all the tasks we need to perform daily so that no task is missed.
+The app contains Google maps feature which will help user to find nearest store in the market.